S3N4T0R-0X0/BEAR-C2/README.md

 These limitations are specific to using messaging platforms as C2 transport channels and are independent of the Beacon payload itself

+- Practical Impact

+The message size limitation reduces the amount of data that can be transferred at once, which can increase the time required to send commands and receive their output

+Using a shared Telegram bot or Discord channel causes multiple Beacons to appear as a single Beacon in the C2 table, while commands are delivered to all Beacons using that bot or channel and responses cannot be reliably attributed to a specific Beacon

 ---